cvent/json-schema-deref/README.md

 ## Custom Loader

-Let's say we want to get $ref's from a MongoDB database.
-And our ref objects in the JSON Schema might be something like:
+Let's say we want to get $ref's from a MongoDB database, and our `$ref` objects in the JSON Schema might be something like:

 ```json
 "foo": {